alex-sutay/ritsecctf-2025/upload_issues/readme.md

 Author: Alex Sutay

 ## Challenge overview
-This is sort of a web challenge, but the vulnerability is in busybox so it might be better categorized as misc.
+This is sort of a web challenge, but the vulnerability is in cpio so it might be better categorized as misc.
 You're given a site where you can view the contents of a cpio archive, as long as you're logged in.
 Even better, you can view the flag if you're logged in as admin.
-The exploit is that old busybox cpio will follow symlinks, allowing you to add an administrative user.
+The exploit is that cpio will follow `..` in paths, allowing you to add an administrative user.

 ## Deployment
 This challenge can be run via docker, so deployment should be easy.